LexMari/FrameworksAssignment1/README.md

 # TestVar Flashcard Client Application

 The client is build on the React framework and makes use of the Material UI theme for design elements.
+The server is using ASP.NET Core and EntityFramework Core for the API and Database respectively.

 ## Authentication